NBA: Jokic posts triple-double as Nuggets stun Warriors

 Jokic posted a 26-point, 12-rebound, 10-assist performance as the Nuggets held off a ferocious late fightback from the Warriors and earned praise from his coach for being such an impressive team player.

-“My biggest challenge for Nikola is always finding a way to use his voice and be a leader,” Michael Malone said.
+“My biggest challenge for Nikola is always finding a way to use his voice and be a leader,” said Michael Malone.

+“This is his team.
+He’s a great player, and what makes him great is he makes every one of those guys better.

 Jokic now has the second-most triple-doubles by a centre in NBA history, behind just Wilt Chamberlain (78).